 Through my own fault, I have spent too much time chasing after new knowledge that was perhaps a bit shinier than it was useful.
 I rushed through places that didn’t bring me happiness.

 I like to be on the go and I appreciate the tremendous amount of knowledge I have been able to gain and share over the past five years of being on the go all the time, but I’ve come to realize there is a time and season for everything and it’s time for me to slow down… just a little.

 I have been able to build a lot of success in my life in a number of ways over the years.
 The big thing for me going forward is to realize that, in addition to all of this stuff, it’s necessary to choose happiness in your life.
 You need to choose what makes you feel peaceful.
 And I want to be a good example for my readers so that you don’t think you need to run around like a madman in order to enjoy the benefits of being a Nomad Capitalist.

 If you want to live in two places, great.

 If you want to live in one place, great.

 If you want to travel the world, great.

 Those are the things I have done in my own personal life and I don’t necessarily travel just to enjoy.
-But as I get older, I plan on doing more traveling for enjoyment.
+But as I get older, I plan on doing more travel for enjoyment.
 I found that when I enjoy a place and feel at peace there, the opportunities become more prevalent, and I build stronger connections and get more done.

 This is my confession: I am reducing my annual country count and adjusting my life so that I can cultivate my own happiness and develop deeper roots in the places that matter so that I can deliver better results for myself and the people I help.